AndrewCMonson/api-key-manager/README.md

     ```sh
     oscarcli env-get my-secret us-east-1
     ```

 - Write a .env file to AWS Secrets Manager:
     ```sh
     oscarcli env-set my-secret us-east-1 /path/to/.env
     ```

+- Create a new secret and populate it with a .env file's contents:
+    ```sh
+    oscarcli env-create my-secret us-east-1 /path/to/.env
+    ```

 - Generate a new API key: